florisvb/alkali_flies_of_mono_lake/README.md

 # Alkali Flies of Mono Lake
 This repository contains the software associated with the paper "Super-hydrophobic diving flies (Ephydra hians) and the hypersaline waters of Mono Lake".
 Some of the data is included in this repository as well (e.g. GCMS results and SEM images).
-For force trace data see our [link](https://osf.io/43yhs/ "OSF data repository").
+For force trace data see our [OSF data repository](https://osf.io/43yhs/ "OSF data repository").

 This readme assumes working knowledge of Ubuntu and python.
 This code is not actively maintained.
 It worked on 2017-10-4 using up-to-date versions of the required software below.